Filters

 Class action settlements allow individuals to claim compensation when companies violate consumer, privacy, or product safety laws.
 Each settlement has its own eligibility rules, deadlines, and documentation requirements.
-The Class Action Lawsuit lists current open settlements in the United States and updates information as new claims become available.
+The Class Action LawsuitΒ lists current open settlements in the United States and updates information as new claims become available.

-Some settlements pay small amounts (around $5–$25), while others may offer $50–$500 or more depending on eligibility, claim volume, and documentation.
-The Class Action Lawsuit includes payout estimates on each settlement page when they are available.
+Some settlements pay small amounts (around $5β$25), while others may offer $50β$500 or more depending on eligibility, claim volume, and documentation.
+For a detailed breakdown, see how much class action settlements typically pay.

 Most settlements require completing an online claim form.
 You may need to confirm your purchase, account activity, or the period you were affected.
 The Class Action Lawsuit links to official claim forms for each settlement.

 Not always.
 Many settlements allow claims with no proof required, especially for lower-tier payments.
 Others may request receipts, emails, or account screenshots for higher payouts.
-The Class Action Lawsuit includes a “No proof required” filter for settlements.
+The Class Action Lawsuit includes a βNo proof requiredβ filter for settlements.

 Eligibility varies by case and typically depends on purchase dates, location, or how you were affected.
-Each listing on The Class Action Lawsuit includes a summary of the settlement’s eligibility requirements.
+Each listing on The Class Action Lawsuit includes a summary of the settlementβs eligibility requirements.

 Most settlements issue payments a few months after the claim deadline closes, but timing can vary based on appeals or administrative processing.
 The Class Action Lawsuit updates payout timelines when new information becomes available.